 A student has access to his/her grades in Blackboard's Grade Center at all times.
 A student can learn his/her score at any point.
 In fact, I require students to print out the BB's grade at the end of the testing period as a record should an irregularity occur.
 (The last score, not the highest score, is the official score.)
 Blackboard documents when a student tested, the length of the test, and the number of attempts.
 If you do not print out the grade, you are not in compliance with the course requirements.
 Blackboard documents the time a paper was submitted.
 You are required to print the graded version with instructor's comments.
+If you do not print the graded version with instructor's comments.
 If you do not print the graded version with comments, you are not in compliance with the course requirements.
 Daily work cannot be made-up.
 Blackboard documents a posting/blog/journal.
 The BB component will close at the designated deadline.
 If a student decides not to check in for (a) week(s) or skip the instructions, that is his/her decision.
 Review the syllabus section regarding the Tutoring Center (Student Success Center).
 If a student is too busy to get help on an assignment (if needed), that student is probably too busy to do well in a college course.